Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

-When conducting text analysis, we may wish to remove a list of words, denoted \textbf{stopwords}, from the corpus \cite{blei2003latent}.
-Words that are often considered stopwords are common words that add little contextual information.
-Examples of stopwords include `the', `and', `of', and `in'.
+When conducting text analysis, we may wish to remove a list of words, denoted \textbf{stop words}, from the corpus \cite{blei2003latent}.
+Words that are often considered stop words are common words that add little contextual information.
+Examples of stop words include `the', `and', `of', and `in'.
 Removal of these words decreases the dimensionality of the data, thereby reducing the computational complexity and hence the time taken to model.